xdbbe/groupcache/README.md

   is very rare and the system remains very consistent.
 In case of an inconsistency placing a expiration time on your values will ensure the cluster eventually becomes consistent again.

-* Support for expired values. `SetBytes()`, `SetProto()` and `SetString()` now accept an optional `time.Time` which represents a time in the future when the value will expire.
-If you don't want expiration, pass the zero value for `time.Time` (for instance, `time.Time{}`).
-Expiration is handled by the LRU Cache when a `Get()` on a key is requested.
-This means no network coordination of expired values is needed.
-However this does require that time on all nodes in the cluster is synchronized for consistent expiration of values.

 * Now always populating the hotcache.
 A more complex algorithm is unnecessary when the LRU cache will ensure the most used values remain in the cache.
 The